Quantra System for Hemostatic Disorders

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is the Quantra System safe for use in humans?
+What prior data suggests that the Quantra QPlus System is safe for use in cardiac surgery patients?

 Who Is on the Research Team?